 During the celebration of her 50th wedding anniversary in 1997, the Queen paid tribute to her husband: “He is someone who doesn’t take easily to compliments but he has, quite simply, been my strength and stay all these years, and I, and his whole family, and this and many other countries, owe him a debt greater than he would ever claim, or we shall ever know.”

-Twenty years after that statement, the dynamic duo still speak highly of one another, having weathered many national (and personal) storms together.
+More than 20 years after that statement, the dynamic duo still speak highly of one another, having weathered many national (and personal) storms together.

-While the Royal Mint and Royal Mail produced commemorative stamps and coins to mark the occasion of their Platinum Anniversary, there will not be an opportunity for the public to acknowledge the milestone, unlike previous years.
 Buckingham Palace confirmed no public events were planned, stating the Queen and her Prince preferred a low-key celebration with cherished family and friends.